Regularization for zeta functions with physical applications II: The Euler product and a summation representation

-Judging from the graph of $\alpha=1$ (Figure 2), the denominator $p_k$ seems to be well-matched to cancell the notches come from the superposition of cosines.
-Thus zeros of the Euler product representation in Eq. (\ref{e301}) preserve the value even in the form of the summation in Eq. (\ref{e311}).
-The terms to regularize the divergence will be formed essential to the order on the critical line in the next section.
+The graph of $y_{n,\alpha}(t)$ for $\alpha=1/2$ is printed as Figure 1, and judging from the graph of $\alpha=1$ (Figure 2), the denominator $p_k$ seems to be well-matched to cancel the notches come from the superposition of cosine functions.
+Figure 1 is also such an example of notches.
+Figure 2 has the positive maximal values that correspond to the non-trivial zeros of the zeta function except the one appeared in $t<6$.
+Thus zeros of the Euler product representation in Eq.(\ref{e301}) preserve the value even in the form of the summation in Eq.(\ref{e311}).
+The terms to regularize the divergence will be discussed, which is essential to the order on the critical line and seems to be closely related to the von Mangoldt function, in a separate paper.